 8. Peel off the backs of the tape and stick the circles on the brown bag.

 9. Use the glue roller to glue the tiny mouth to the bag.
-You can cut a tiny piece of double-sided tape to do this.
+You can also cut a tiny piece of double-sided tape to do this.
 I just like how the glue roller holds down the edges.
 It’s also easier.